Final Paycheck Calculator — Calculate Final Pay

 Just need missing hours (no PTO)?
 Use the Unpaid Wages Calculator for a simpler calculation.
 Multiple pay periods of underpayment?
 Use the Back Pay Calculator instead.

-How to Calculate Final Pay: Step-by-Step Guide
+How to Calculate Final Pay and Last Paycheck: Step-by-Step

 Calculating final pay means determining all compensation owed when employment ends.
 Whether you quit, were terminated, or laid off, follow these steps to calculate your final paycheck amount: